You can download a bursary application form here > Free school meals and bursary application form

-This fund is for those students who will be 19 or older on 1 September 2018 who face significant financial hardship.
-This fund supports costs as listed above but can also be used to support costs for Tuition and exam fees and / or child care.
+This fund is for those students who will be 19 or older on 1 September 2019 who face significant financial hardship.
+This fund supports costs as listed above but can also be used to support costs for Tuition and exam fees and / or childcare.

 Other sources of financial support

 Parents can continue to claim Child Benefit until their child’s 20th birthday if they stay in full-time education.

 Those students under the age of 20 can apply for financial support to cover childcare costs up to £160 per week through the Care to Learn scheme.
 Childcare must be provided by an OFSTED registered childcare provider.